-The easiest way to arrive to the lighthouse is by parking your car at the Castle Hill Cove Marina and walking across the street.
+The easiest way to arrive at the lighthouse is by parking your car at the Castle Hill Cove Marina and walking across the street.
 Follow the sidewalk to the left until you see a small white sign that says “Castle Hill Lighthouse” on your right.
 Walk through the trees, luckily it is a short path to the lighthouse!
-Be sure to bring your camara!!
+Bring your camera!

 Newport Harbor is the area across Bowen’s Wharf, between Goat Island Marina and Fort Adams State Park.
-During this trip to Newport we stayed on a hotel located right on the harbor, so we enjoyed daily walks in the area with our pups!
+During this trip to Newport, we stayed at a hotel located right on the harbor, and we really enjoyed our walks there with our pups.

 Bannister’s Wharf & Bowen’s Wharf

 Newport was the summertime playground of America’s wealthiest families during the Gilded Age.
-The Newport Mansions is a collection of about a dozen historic house museums ranging from the 18th century to the Gilded Age.
-And, your visit to Newport would not be complete unless you experience the opulence of one of the mansions!
-To plan your visit to the The Breakers, The Elms, Rosecliff or Marble House, click here!
+The Newport Mansions is a collection of a dozen historic house museums ranging from the 18th century to the Gilded Age.
+And, your visit to Newport would not be complete unless you experience the opulence of one of the mansions.

 Ocean Drive is a 10-mile coastal drive and a total must-see during sunrise!
-Although we drove our way around this winding path to enjoy the scenic coastline, another option is to do so with a bicycle.
-Either way, you will absolutely love it!
+We drove our way around this winding path and enjoyed the scenic coastline by car, but many love to do it by bicycle.
+Either way, you will absolutely love it.